As a parent getting a New York divorce, your children are bound to be your number one concern.

 Your children are unique and your child support agreement should reflect that, too.

-Why be forced to accept a settlement created by an attorney or judge when you can have a direct say in creating an agreement that works for your children now and into the future instead?
+Why be forced to accept a child support order dictated by a judge in family court when you can create an agreement that works for your children now and into the future instead?

-If you want your divorce to be fair and equitable, and you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your divorce with Equitable Mediation.
+If you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your divorce with Equitable Mediation.